RealTimeChris/DiscordCoreAPI/Documentation/Examples/Batch Editing Guild Application Command's Permissions.md

 ### **Batch Editing Guild Application Command's Permissions:**
 ---
 - Access the `ApplicationCommands` class of the `DiscordCoreAPI` namespace.
-- Select, from the `ApplicationCommands` class, the `batchEditApplicationCommandPermissions()` function and execute it, while passing in a data structure of type `BatchEditApplicationCommandPermissionsData`, with a return value of type `auto` or `vector<GuildApplicationCommandPermissionsData>`.
+- Select, from the `ApplicationCommands` class, the `batchEditApplicationCommandPermissions()` function and execute it, while passing in a data structure of type `BatchEditGuildApplicationCommandPermissionsData`, with a return value of type `auto` or `vector<GuildApplicationCommandPermissionsData>`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp